haynieresearch/hrdplex-gui/README.md

    1. I find the MVS Tur(n)key system to be the easiest, especailly for novice users.
    2. Jay Moseley's documetation also very useful: http://www.jaymoseley.com/hercules

+### My Setup
+I am currently running Hercules & MVS on two seperate machines.
+One acts as a DASD Controller, the second as the actual system.
+This creates a somewhat loose SYSPLEX, but it's kind of a stretch to call it even that.

+2. SYSPLEX Controller
+   1. 8 3GHZ CPU's
+   2. 32GB Memory
+   3. 1TB HD (500GB usable) configured RAID 1
+1. DASD Controller
+   1. 8 2GHZ CPU's
+   2. 16GB Memory
+   3. 8TB HD (4GB usable) configured RAID 1

 ### Functionality Wishlist
 1. Built in master console
 2. Tape robot system